Accessible Liverpool: Radio 1's Big Weekend Guide

 Gran Caffe

-Looking to line your stomach close by before heading to Sefton Park?
-You don’t want to miss this Italian cafe, serving up freshly baked pastries and goodies from 8:30am.
-Staff are on hand to assist with a ramp available upon request, as well as offering a spacious wheelchair accessible bathroom onsite.
-Whether you are popping in for breakfast or grabbing something to go, this one is a hidden gem in the heart of Lark Lane!
+You do not want to miss this Italian café if you are looking for freshly baked pastries and authentic Italian treats.
+Serving the community from 8:30am, the staff are on hand to assist with a ramp available upon request.
+They also offer a spacious wheelchair accessible bathroom on-site.
+Whether you are grabbing a quick coffee or sitting down for a full breakfast, this is a true hidden gem in the heart of Lark Lane.

 Milo Lounge